The Roaring Lion

 The Roaring Lion is a black and white photographic portrait of a 67-year-old Winston Churchill as Prime Minister of the United Kingdom.
-The portrait was taken in 1941 by Armenian-Canadian photographer Yousuf Karsh in the Centre Block on Parliament Hill in Ottawa, Ontario, Canada.
+The portrait was taken in 1941 by Yousuf Karsh in the Centre Block on Parliament Hill in Ottawa, Ontario, Canada.

 Date and location of photography

-The photograph was shot on December 30, 1941, in the Speaker's Chamber of the Canadian Speaker of the House of Commons at Parliament in Ottawa after Churchill delivered his "Some chicken, some neck" speech on World War II to Canadian members of parliament.
+The photograph was shot on December 30, 1941, by Armenian-Canadian photographer Yousuf Karsh in the Speaker's Chamber of the Canadian House of Commons at Parliament in Ottawa after Churchill delivered his "Some chicken, some neck" speech on World War II to Canadian members of parliament (the photograph shows a bit of the speech poking out from Churchill's left jacket pocket).
 The brief photo session was arranged by the Canadian prime minister, William Lyon Mackenzie King.
+The photo was taken with a Calumet Photographic 8 by 10 in view camera.

 Description

 Churchill is particularly noted for his posture and facial expression, likened to the wartime feelings that prevailed in the UK—persistence in the face of an all-conquering enemy.
 The photo session was only to last two minutes.
 Karsh asked the prime minister to put down his cigar, as the smoke would interfere with the image.
 Churchill refused, so just before taking the photograph, Karsh quickly moved toward the prime minister and said, "Forgive me, sir," while snatching the cigar from his subject's mouth.
 Karsh said, "By the time I got back to the camera, he looked so belligerent, he could have devoured me".
 His scowl has been compared to "a fierce glare as if confronting the enemy".
 Following the taking of the photo, Churchill stated, "You can even make a roaring lion stand still to be photographed," thus giving the picture its notable name.

 USC Fisher Museum of Art described it as a "defiant and scowling portrait [which] became an instant icon of Britain's stand against fascism."